holepunchto/pear-docs/reference/configuration.md

 The `package.json` `pear` object contains application configuration and is exposed via the API as `pear.config.options`.

 Pear versioning is automatic.
-The `package.json` file does **not** require a version field, the version field will be ignored..
+The `package.json` file does **not** require a version field, the version field will be ignored.

 ## The `package.json` `pear` field.